vico-research-and-consulting/puppet-hosting_basesetup/README_Test_Environment.md

        You will get a notification "Required ruby-2.6.1 is not installed." if this step is missing.

        "test-kitchen": Serverspec Test mit Vagrant/Virtualbox/Docker
+  * Busser
+    * test/integration/default/serverspec_chefdk30/ <- This gem will be installed and used for busser verify by kitchen

 Cheat Sheet
 -----------